 Does an Afro Hair Transplant Only Work for Black People?

 No, an Afro hair transplant does not only work for Black people.
-While it is most commonly performed on individuals of African descent due to the natural 4C curl pattern, people of non-African descent receive an Afro hair transplant if they naturally have or desire tightly coiled hair.
+While it is commonly performed on individuals of African descent due to the natural 4C curl pattern, people of non-African descent receive an Afro hair transplant if they naturally have or desire tightly coiled hair.

 Some individuals of mixed heritage, Caribbean, Middle Eastern, or South American backgrounds have curl patterns similar to Afro-textured hair and benefit from the same surgical techniques.
 In rare cases, people request Afro-style hair for aesthetic or identity reasons, though this requires donor hair with similar curl characteristics, as transplanted follicles retain their original texture.